alvar21/LinkBroker_3231/README.md

 ##Details
-1. Proof of software license must not be visible to Link Broker
+1. Proof of software license *must not* be visible to Link Broker
-2. Software can only be linked once, by the developer with license info.
+2. Software can only be *linked once*, by the developer with license info.
 3. Must support two or more concurrent executing Software Houses (fork())
 4. Must execute on/across three different networked computers
 5. Must support construction of software